Loubrains/FuzzyMatcher/README.md

 ### UI:

 - Sort category results display first by count and second alphabetically.
-- Set column sizes to minimum required to display results.
 - Align tops and bottoms of display boxes.
 - Maybe a box that always shows uncategorized (or remove current match and put them in there?)
-- Tooltips ti display treeview entries that run off the frame.
+- Tooltips (for what exactly?)
+- ~~Set initial column sizes and text wrapping and have them scale with the window size.~~
 - ~~Show percentages next to category counts~~
 - ~~Text wrapping (it's cuttong off 'y' to look like 'v').~~
 - ~~All display boxes should stretch to the bottom of the window.~~